kyoshino/kyoshino/README.md

 Generalists are rare, but I’m also genetically extremely rare:

-- I was a boy soprano.
+- I was a boy soprano
 - My voice didn’t break, so I can still sing naturally in a female voice.
-If I were a singer, I’d be called a [natural castrato](https://www.google.com/search?q="natural+castrato").
+If I were a singer, I’d be called a [natural castrato](https://www.google.com/search?q=%22natural+castrato%22).
 - Instead, my [biological clock](https://en.wikipedia.org/wiki/Biological_clock) broke.
 I lost sense of time and stopped aging.
 - Indeed, I look (less than) half my age.
 I’m obviously not a teenager or a student 🤣
 - I can easily work at night and avoid jet lag because my circadian rhythm is lost forever.